 Syd M. Mostajabi, P.E.

-Mr. Mostajabi has over 30 years of experience in geotechnical engineering, materials testing, and construction management.
-He received his Bachelor of Science degree in civil engineering from the University of Evansville, Indiana, and he regularly attends continuing education courses at the Georgia Institute of Technology in geotechnical and structural engineering.
+Mr. Mostajabi has over 38 years of experience in geotechnical engineering, materials testing, and construction management.
+He received his Bachelor of Science degree in civil engineering from the University of Evansville, Indiana, and he regularly attends continuing education and professional development courses at the Georgia Institute of Technology in geotechnical and foundation engineering.
 His experience includes subsurface investigation, foundation studies, settlement and failure investigation, QA/QC inspections of shallow and deep foundations, and the design of Mechanically Stabilized Earth (MSE) walls and Earth anchor tieback systems.
 Mr. Mostajabi has worked on some of the largest and most challenging projects in Atlanta’s history, namely the MARTA Transit System, in which he conducted testing, analysis, and approval of construction materials, Hartsfield International Airport, Georgia Dome, Fulton County Judicial Center, Gwinnett County Detention Center, Underground Atlanta, and Olympic Village.
 He is a registered professional engineer (P.E.) in Georgia, Alabama, and South Carolina, and is highly experienced with materials testing, project management, and construction management.
 He has also provided expert witness testimony in geotechnical and structural engineering.

 Dawson Gilmore, P.E.

 Mr. Gilmore is a senior structural engineer and project manager with over 40 years of experience as a structural engineer.
 He graduated from Georgia Institute of Technology in 1973.
-He began his career at the Lewid Hurd Engineering firm, where he designed bridges, dams, steel frames, reinforced concrete floors, drainage, and foundations.
+He began his career at the Lewis Hurd Engineering firm, where he designed bridges, dams, steel frames, reinforced concrete floors, drainage, and foundations.
 He has been a project engineer at two companies: Foster Wheeler Environmental Company and Fesco Inc., and has thus worked on projects for both the Corps of Engineers and the Georgia Underground Storage Program.
-He has been a project manager at three companies: Camp and Associates Inc., ERM-Southeast Inc, and at the Planners and Engineers Collaborative in Atlanta.
+He has been a project manager at three companies: Camp and Associates Inc., ERM-Southeast Inc., and the Planners and Engineers Collaborative in Atlanta.
 His vast experience enables him to approach almost any project using his background in structural and foundation engineering.
 He is a licensed Professional Engineer in the State of Georgia.

 V. Michael Guobaitis, P.E.